jfmherokiller/customllvm/llvm/docs/AliasAnalysis.rst

 This document contains information necessary to successfully implement this interface, use it, and to test both sides.
 It also explains some of the finer points about what exactly results mean.
+If you feel that something is unclear or should be added, please `let me know <mailto:sabre@nondot.org>`_.

 ``AliasAnalysis`` Class Overview
 ================================